 Lawyers provide an important service to people, but you have to remember that a law firm is a business.
 Their goal is to profit, so your case has to be worth the time and effort.
 If a lawyer doesn’t see their own finances benefiting from taking you on, they’re probably going to turn you down.
 Many lawyers don’t even charge you until after they win, so you’re definitely not going to see them take your case unless there’s a good chance of a payout.

 Even if your case is fairly good, the lawyer may not take you on because the payout would be so small.
 With the same effort, that lawyer could make significantly more on another case, so they’re not going to dedicate their time to yours.

 There are a variety of other reasons a lawyer may not want to move forward with your case, and that’s all up to them.
 Lawyers get to pick and choose which cases they want to take on, and yours may get refused if it’s too inconvenient.
 Sometimes lawyers will refuse a case because you’re located too far away or because they already have too many cases going on.
 They could even be going on vacation.
 It’s important to remember that whatever the reason is for your denial, it shouldn’t be taken personally.
 There will always be more lawyers to choose from.

 Talk to a Personal Injury Lawyer

-If you’ve been turned down by another attorney, or if you’re just beginning your search for an experienced personal injury lawyer in Maine, Lowry Law is happy to look over your case.
+If you’ve been turned down by another attorney, or if you’re just beginning your search for an experienced attorney in Maine, Lowry & Associates is happy to look over your case.
 We offer free consultations and you’ll never owe us anything unless we win your case.
-You can reach us at 207-775-3819 or by filling out our online case evaluation form.
+You can reach us at 207-775-3819 or fill out our free case review form.